GDPR: reporting data breaches

-A personal data breach is defined as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed".
+A personal data breach is defined by ICO as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed".

-Personal data breaches can be categorised into:
+Personal data breaches can be categorised into three main strands.

 A data breach may involve all three categories, depending on the circumstances.